Interior Design

 - analyze residential materials, products, space plans, furnishings, and lighting that are appropriate to people of various ages and abilities.

-IDES 381 Lighting and Electrical for Green and Sustainable Interiors
+IDES 381 Interior Lighting and Electrical Components

 - Units:3